minimalparts/EVA/README.md

 ## Play with the spaces

 The spaces can be inspected from the point of view of various aspects of semantic competence: a) the ability to refer; b) mastery of lexical relations; c) the ability to make graded semantic acceptability judgements with respect to 'normal use'.
-All code for this is to be found in the *tests* directory, under the relevant directory.
+All code for this is to be found in the *tests* directory, under the re

 ### Reference